„Max & Min@"

 Development & Evaluation

-The programme was originally designed for grades 5 and 6.
-Given that device ownership and media usage behaviour have changed significantly since 2018, the programme's target group was expanded to include grade 4 in 2024.
+The program was originally designed for grades 5 and 6.
+Given that device ownership and media usage patterns have changed significantly since 2018, the program’s target group was expanded to include grade 4 following a nationwide pilot test in 2024.

-Due to its high practical relevance and good evaluation results, the KKH is supporting the development and management of the nationwide ‘Max & Min@’ network.
+Due to the program’s strong practical relevance and positive evaluation results, the KKH is supporting the establishment and management of the nationwide “Max & Min@” network.
 To this end, Villa Schöpflin gGmbH has developed a train-the-trainer concept.
-Prevention specialists are trained as trainers who then train prevention specialists, teachers and school social workers in their region to become ‘Max & Min@’ facilitators.
-These facilitators then run ‘Max & Min@’ independently and remain in close contact with the trainers and specialist agencies that trained them.
+In this process, prevention specialists are trained to become trainers who, in their region, train other prevention specialists, teachers, and school social workers to become “Max & Min@” facilitators.
+These facilitators then conduct “Max & Min@” independently and maintain close contact with the trainers or specialized agencies that trained them.

 Take a look at our ‘Max & Min@’ flyer.